pgstef/pgstef.github.io/_posts/2020-11-22-combining_pgbackrest_dedicated_repository_host_and_streaming_replication.md

 We'll now prepare the configuration for our stanza called `mycluster`.

 The stanza name is totally up to you.
-It is often tempting to name the stanza after the primary cluster but a better name describes the databases contained in the cluster.
-Because the stanza name will be used for the primary and all replicas it is more appropriate to choose a name that describes the actual function of the cluster, such as app or dw, rather than the local cluster name, such as main or prod.
+It is often tempting to name the stanza after the primary instance but a better name describes the databases contained in it.
+Because the stanza name will be used for the primary and all replicas it is more appropriate to choose a name that describes the actual function of the cluster, such as app or dw, rather than the local instance name, such as main or prod.

 Update the **backup-srv** pgBackRest configuration file: